 “What do you mean the right buyer?”

 “Someone who will love it and look after it like I have.
 I grew up in this house” Blaze said looking around fondly.
 “It means a lot to me.
-I have lost both my mother and father and it’s too big for me now.”
+Both my mother and father have died and it’s too big for me now.”
 He looked heartbroken.

 “Oh sorry” Maura said.
 A plan was forming in her head.
 She could convince him to sell the house to her and she could resell it for a fortune.
 Maura instinctively knew she had to pretend that her and the children would live there to convince him.